education.vic.gov.au

 Principals are responsible for ensuring each foreseeable risk is removed, reduced or appropriately mitigated in accordance with the department’s policies.
 This includes maintaining an emergency management plan.
 Principals must ensure incidents involving property loss, damage, or personal safety are reported to corporate staff.

-To be covered by the department’s School Equipment Coverage Scheme, the principal is responsible for maintaining records compliant with Asset Recording and Control Policy.
+To be covered by the department’s School Equipment Coverage Scheme, the principal is responsible for maintaining records compliant with Asset Recording and Control policy.

 School councils